joblib/joblib/doc/parallel.rst

     >>> print(list(output_generator))
     [2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0, 9.0]

 This generator allows to reduce the memory footprint of :class:`joblib.Parallel` calls in case the results can benefit from on-the-fly aggregation, as illustrated in :ref:`sphx_glr_auto_examples_parallel_generator.py`.

-Future releases are planned to also support returning a generator that yields the results in the order of completion rather than the order of submission, by using `return_as="completed"` instead of `return_as="submitted"`.
-In this case the order the results are returned with will depend on the concurrency of workers and will not be guaranteed to be deterministic, meaning the results can be yielded with a different order every time the code is executed.
+Future releases are planned to also support returning a generator that yields the results in the order of completion rather than the order of submission, by using ``return_as="completed"`` instead of ``return_as="submitted"``.
+In this case the order of the outputs will depend on the concurrency of workers and will not be guaranteed to be deterministic, meaning the results can be yielded with a different order every time the code is executed.

 Thread-based parallelism vs process-based parallelism
 =====================================================